Your options for legal or financial advice on divorce or dissolution

 Pros and cons of using an accountant

 - The costs can be high, especially for a forensic accountant.
-Even if they can show that assets have been hidden, forcing your partner to release those assets may cost more than the assets are worth.
+Even if they can show that assets have been hidden, forcing your partner to release those assets might cost more than the assets are worth.

 You can find a chartered accountant: